veden/Rampant/README.md

 - Base Expansion

 # Version History

+0.15.10 -
+- Fix: nil chunk in pheromone utils(https://mods.factorio.com/mods/Veden/Rampant/discussion/13806)
+- Tweak: Increased failed behaviors before dispanding from 3 to 6
+- Improvement: Switched to untargetable indestructible safe buildings
+- Improvement: Changed the "ground shake" message to be displayed at a more appropriate time
+- Improvement: Recycling biter groups now has a lower threshold and checks for active nearby squads before purging the clusters
+- Optimization: Adjusted factorio pathfinder parameters to favor short paths for performance
+- Optimization: Moved invariants out of inner loop in pheromone dispersion
+- Optimization: Reduced garbage generated when doing passive map scan
+- Optimization: Switched rally cries to a once per logic cycle per chunk
+- Optimization: Locallized global defines in files that use them
+- Optimization: Preallocating tables of falses for chunk neighbors
+- Framework: Split squad regrouping and squad cleanup

 0.15.9 -
 - Improvement: Added bobs higher tier big electric poles to be included with make safe toggle for big electric poles